DaveH355/arcademics-helper/README.md

 Here are some possible solutions to try if the bot is not working

-- Make sure not to cancel or close any banners named `"Arcademics Helper" started debugging this browser` as this will block the bot from clicking or typing
+- Make sure not to cancel or close any banners named `"Arcademics Helper" started debugging this browser` as this will prevent the bot from clicking or typing
 - Running with devtools open may help.
 Press _F12_ open devtools